 Russmo started his cartoon career in Arizona in the late 1980’s.

 These talents which were quickly put to good use by the publishers of the Mogollon Advisor and Backbone newspapers.

 Ironically, one of Russmo’s first assignments as a young reporter was to interview an Arizona congressman (soon to be senator) named John McCain.

 Within months McCain was one of the first targets of Russmo’s cartoons.

 Later, as requests mounted for publication in other rural publications, Russmo started a small independent self-syndication service.

-The trend continues today as Democrats and Republicans alike fail to recognize that the political spectrum is not a straight line.
+The two-party “tunnel vision” continues today as Democrats and Republicans alike fail to recognize that the political spectrum is not a straight line.

 Some of us simply don’t like big government–whether it comes from the left or right.

-Meanwhile Russmo made his living by selling higher-resolution art to publishers who preferred to pay for print-quality images.
+Meanwhile Russmo earned his living selling high-res copies to print publishers who elected to pay for print-quality originals.

 The long road of recovery meant years of physical therapy, follow-up surgeries and pain managment… and little time for cartooning.